Obstructive Sleep Apnoea (OSA) affects approximately 4.7% of the Australian population, with twice as many men than women affected.

 - High BMI & obesity due to lack of sleep

 - Increased prevalence of reflux

-Contact McMahons Point Health for the diagnosis, treatment & management of OSA.
+Contact McMahons Point Dental for the diagnosis, treatment & management of OSA.
 We may recommend lifestyle changes, a Mandibular Advancement Splint, or the use of a CPAP machine.